View Roland Torres's Obituary on mySanAntonio.com and share memories

 The family would like to extend their thanks to the many medical professionals and Vitas Hospice for their support and friendship.

 Visitation will be held Wednesday, March 20, 2019 at Mission Park Funeral Chapels South from 5pm to 9pm with the holy rosary to be recited at 7pm.
-Funeral Mass will be held Thursday, March 21, 2019 at St. Margaret Mary Catholic Church at 10am family and friends will be depart the funeral home at 9:30.
-Resting place will be at San Jose Burial Park.
+Funeral Mass will be held Thursday, March 21, 2019 at St. Margaret Mary Catholic Church at 9am family and friends will depart the funeral home at 8:30.
+Resting place will be San Jose Burial Park.